MetaMask/metamask-docs/snaps/reference/snaps-api.md

 ## `snap_notify`

-Displays a [notification](../features/notifications.md) in MetaMask or natively in the browser.
+Displays a [notification](../features/notifications.md) in MetaMask or natively in the OS.
 Snaps can trigger a short notification text for actionable or time sensitive information.

 #### Parameters